mmmorfa/FL_Model1/README.md

   - Manages the aggregation of DQN models from the clients using FL.
 - **Clients**:
   - Four near-RT RIC nodes, each hosting:
-    - **Model 1**: Handles admission control for radio and MEC resources.
+    - **Model 1**: Handles slice admission control for radio and MEC resources.
     - **Model 2**: Ensures QoS for processed slices.

 ### **Communication**